philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

 * In short, we should be optimistic about the number of opportunities to create significant value, because there exists such large variance in companies in the same industry, no matter the industry.
-* "Some industries are blessed with high average returns, others decidedly less so.
-Take, for instance, US insurance, a highly competitive industry.
-Mean returns are close to zero (1.2 percent); the median insurance company destroys substantial value."
-  * (It seems that simply picking a rising industry to start a company makes it much easier to perform well.)
-* Argues that a firm should focus on its competitive place within an industry, rather than changing industries, to achieve the largest/easiest impact on profitability.
+* The author argues that a firm should focus on its competitive place within an industry, rather than changing industries, to achieve the largest/easiest impact on profitability.
   * "From the standpoint of profitability, industries are fairly similar.
 Companies inside an industry, however, tend to be very different."
-* ROIC for all top companies declines over time.
-It's difficult/impossible to stay ahead as scale grows.
+* The return on invested capital (ROIC) for all top companies declines over time.
+It's difficult/impossible to stay ahead as scale increases.

 ## Think value, not profit (chap 3)

 * One can focus on value capture, but that should come after value creation.
-The author argues that value creation should be the primary focus of a business.
+Value creation should be the primary focus of a business.
 * "Unless an activity increases WTP or decreases WTS, it will not contribute to the firm's competitive standing.
 When I visit companies, I am always impressed by the myriad of activities I observe.
 At the same time, I often find myself at a loss to see how certain initiatives will help increase WTP or decrease WTS."
 * The visualization tool used in the book is "value sticks."
-Ascii example:
+Here's an ASCII art example:

-  * WTS |- wholesale price given to retailers -- firm's margin -- price given to consumers -| WTP
+        WTS |- wholesale price given to retailers - firm's margin - price given to consumers -| WTP

-* He argues that this framework is valuable because it greatly simplifies.
+* This framework is valuable because it greatly simplifies.
 It focuses the business on just two levers.
 * "If the value stick of a business closely resembles the value stick of other businesses, how do you suppose customers choose?
 They will focus on price, putting pressure on margins and reducing the firm's ability to capture the value it creates."
-  * E.g. airline carriers.
+E.g. airline carriers.
 * "Strategists think in differences.
 Exceptional product quality and outstanding working conditions do not confer a lasting advantage if they can be matched easily by rival firms."